austinjones/normalizing-flows/README.md

 ## Pytorch
-In the notebooks directory, I focused on developing a rigorous method of benchmarking flow performance, and testing that flow implementations have correct log determinants, and inverses.
+In the notebooks directory, I focused on developing a rigorous method of benchmarking flow performance and testing that flow implementations have correct log determinants, and inverses.

 ### KL Divergence Benchmarking
-One of my most interesting discoveries is that it is possible to benchmark performance based on the KL divergence between the data distribution, and the normalized distribution (under the change of variables theorem).
+One of my most interesting discoveries is that it is possible to benchmark performance based on the KL divergence between the data distribution and the normalized distribution (under the change of variables theorem).
 This can be evaluated via Monte Carlo estimation, as `Mean [ log P(data) - log N(output) - log determinant ]`, where `P` is a chosen source distriution, `N` is the multivariate gaussian, and `log determinant` is an output of the flow model.